Divine-97/Py-Game/README.md

 # Adventure Game

-Adventure game is a text based game in using Python.
+Adventure game is a text based game using Python.
 The game is just about different scenarios and is very easy to play.
+The player has to answer the questions provied in order to advance to the next scenario making sure to input valid answers in order to win the game.

 Check out the live project [here](https://adventure-game-py.herokuapp.com/).
 ![Image 15-08-2021 at 11 16](https://user-images.githubusercontent.com/81257331/129475101-437fbfcf-11b0-47e9-baa4-05e7a505f6ee.jpg)

 ## How to play

 Adventure game is based on choices made by the player.
 To play the game the player is presented with different prompts, each prompt results to a different outcome.
-The player needs to select a choice that will advance to the next scenario by making sure they enter valid data.
+The player needs to select a choice that will advance to the next scenario by making sure they enter valid data in order to win the game.
+The player has to make sure to answer the answer thinking deep as to what the outcome will be.
+If the player mistakenly inputs invalid data, the player will be asked to try again.

 ### Features
  Existing features
  * Introduction to the game